tiesebarrell/tiesebarrell.github.io/_posts/2017-08-07-On-the-Road-Again.md

 * 30th of August: added Russia
 * 3rd of September: added Croatia
 * 5th of September: added Norway
+* 6th of September: added Bosnia and Herzegovina

+## Conclusion
+I managed to spot {{page.numberSeen}} of the 29 EU plates and about 10 others.
+Curiously, no Danes on the road.
+I did see a trailer a couple of times, but these were hauled by vehicles not registered in Denmark.
+So by my own rules...

 [wikipedia-plates]: https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Europe "Vehicle registration plates of Europe"
 [detective-plate]: ../../../assets/images/posts/detective-plate.jpg "Detective"